Visitation at Bay Correctional Facility.

 Quick Facts

-• Parents, grandparents, and legal guardians are approved visitors at Bay Correctional Facility.
+• Parents, grandparents, and legal guardians are approved visitors at the facility.

-• Introducing unauthorized items into the facility is a third-degree felony.
+• Introducing unauthorized items into the detention facility is a third‑degree felony and personal items like keys, purses, or packages are prohibited in secure areas.

 Visitation Guides